GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_production.rst

 2. Store at 4°C overnight.
 3. The next day, centrifuge at 1500 x g at 4°C for 45 minutes (use the lower centrifuge).
 Be sure to use the caps/lids on the centrifuge buckets.
 4. Aspirate the supernatant.
 There will be a little liquid left; this is okay.
 5. Resuspend the pellet gently in the remaining liquid.
-Add media to reach the desired final volume suggested in the **Concentrated volume** column of the above table.
+Add media to reach the desired final volume suggested in the "Concentrated volume" column of the scale table above.

 .. note::
    Measuring to the exact desired final volume can be tedious.
 If you are planning to titer the virus before use, it is okay to resuspend in a